-The LIVES Cohort includes only individuals born between 1988 and 1997 residing in Switzerland on the 1st of January 2013 and schooled in Switzerland prior to the age of 10.
+The LIVES-FORS Cohort includes only individuals born between 1988 and 1997 residing in Switzerland on the 1st of January 2013 and schooled in Switzerland prior to the age of 10.
 Only the targeted member of the household completes an individual questionnaire (and not all household members as in the SHP).
 The sample over-represents second-generation immigrants, i.e. respondents whose parents were both born abroad and who have arrived in Switzerland after the age of 18 years.
 The aim of this study was to build an extensive sample of second-generation immigrants across Switzerland.
 Starting from a stratified random sample, the selection process used a controlled network sampling method.
-For more information, and to get access to the data of LIVES Cohort, see FORSbase:
+The Survey is composed of 7 waves (from 2013 to 2019) and is now completed.
+For more information, and to get access to the data of LIVES-FORS Cohort, see FORSbase: